PRINCIPLES FOR HEALING A DIASTASIS

-Both MuTu® System and other programs are grounded in the well established principle that correct function of the Transverse Abdominis muscle is absolutely crucial in maintaining optimal function of the entire lumbo-pelvic region.
-Ie, your mid-section, from diaphragm (up inside your rib cage) through your waist, tummy, lower back + pelvic floor.
+Solutions for dealing with diastasis recti must be grounded in the principle that correct function of the Transverse Abdominis muscle and the entire core is crucial for maintaining optimal function of the entire lumbo-pelvic region.
+Ie, your mid-section, from diaphragm (up inside your rib cage) through your waist, tummy, lower back and pelvic floor.

-To restore stability, strength and aesthetics to a mother’s abdominal muscles (including narrowing a diastasis recti), correct engagement and function of the transverse abdominis and related structures has to be a fundamental focus.
+To restore stability, strength and aesthetics to a mother’s abdominal muscles (including narrowing a diastasis recti), correct engagement and function of the entire core and related structures has to be one of the key areas of focus.

-Crunches, sit ups and yoga moves such as Boat Pose are not recommended by either program at any stage.
-These guidelines you will find common to any exercise routine that understands a mother’s body… if your trainer has you doing crunches, get a new one!
+Most programs will agree that crunches, planks, sit ups and yoga moves such as Boat Pose are not recommended.
+These guidelines you will find common to any exercise routine that understands a new mother’s body… if your trainer has you doing crunches, get a new one!

-MuTu System is a holistic program, aiming to achieve correct alignment and functioning of the entire, core, in fact the entire body.
-NOT JUST TRANSVERSE ABDOMINIS, NOT JUST THE GAP.
+MuTu System is a holistic program, aiming to achieve correct alignment and functioning of the entire core, in fact the entire body.
+Not just one muscle, not just the gap.

-MuTu System is based on the principle of dynamic movement and optimal functioning of your entire midsection, including your pelvic floor… to achieve the flat stomach, toned pelvic floor (that’s toned, not tight – there’s a difference) as well as the stability, comfort and freedom from pain you want.
+MuTu System is based on the principle of dynamic movement and optimal functioning of your entire midsection including your pelvic floor in CORRECT ALIGNMENT… to achieve the flat stomach, toned pelvic floor (that’s toned, not tight – there’s a difference) as well as the stability, comfort and freedom from pain you want.

 My own study + over a decade’s experience of working with pregnant and postpartum women has taught me that to suggest that simply ‘closing the gap’ would result in a flat tummy after having babies, would be doing moms a disservice.
 Because there’s rather more to it than that.

-- You can achieve core stability and strength, and restore function with some gap remaining**.
-It is the ability to restore tension and stability of the fascia (the connective tissue between the 2 halves of the rectus muscle) which is the key factor, not just the existence of a gap
+- The ABILITY TO CREATE TENSION in the mid-line is more important than the width of the gap .
+It is the ability to restore tension and stability of the fascia, or Raphe (the collagen connective tissue between the 2 sides of the abdominal muscles made of the Linea Alba and Linea Semiluniaris ) which is the key factor, not just the existence of a gap

-- Don’t ignore other factors: poor nutrition, stress, fatigue, excessive calorie consumption, inadequate essential fats or hydration, digestive issues + lack of the correct, safe and most efficient and effective exercise… will all contribute to making your stomach stick out or overhang!
+- Don’t ignore other factors: poor nutrition, stress, fatigue, excessive calorie consumption, inadequate essential fats or hydration, digestive issues and lack of the correct, safe and most efficient and effective exercise… will all contribute to your body’s ability to heal, as well as how much your stomach sticks out or overhangs!
 If you want to *see* the results of core training and strengthening, you have to lose the fat that sits on top.
 As above, it’s not all about the gap

 MuTu System training and programmes have a holistic philosophy, which deals with posture, functional exercise (IE metabolic resistance exercise techniques that make you truly strong, lean and ‘fit for purpose’), optimal nutrition for health, hormone balance and energy, specific yoga techniques to help re-settle the pelvic organs, tone and heal the deep muscles as well as relieve stress and promote optimal respiration… AND at the foundation of it all, a complete 4-Phase program to train (find) and then strengthen the muscles of your core.
 Narrowing a diastasis recti is one of many beneficial effects.